 In December of 2013, I took my first baby steps into the world of iced sugar cookies using this adorable Christmas bulb cookie cutter and I ended up with a first batch that looked like this:

 I know what you’re thinking.
 They are the very essence of cookie perfection.
 How could a self-proclaimed non-baker like myself achieve such a high level of excellence?
 Two things.
-First, Susan’s killer recipe and loving guidance, and second, a little life-changing gadget called The Cookie Thing.
+First, a great recipe, and second, a little life-changing gadget called The Cookie Thing.

 The Cookie Thing has one purpose: to help you roll out perfectly even dough in the thickness of your choosing.
 That’s it.
 Susan simply uses 5/16″ dowels from the craft store to achieve the same end.
 True, they are much cheaper than The Cookie Thing, but some of us are suckers for a well-designed product.